javascript-tutorial/en.javascript.info/1-js/13-modules/01-modules-intro/article.md

 Module scripts are *always* deferred, same effect as `defer` attribute (described in the chapter [](info:script-async-defer)), for both external and inline scripts.

 In other words:
-- external module scripts `<script type="module" src="...">` don't block HTML processing.
+- external module scripts `<script type="module" src="...">` don't block HTML processing, they load in parallel with other resources.
-- module scripts wait until the HTML document is fully ready.
+- module scripts wait until the HTML document is fully ready (even if they are tiny and load faster than HTML), and then run.
-- relative order is maintained: scripts that go first in the document, execute first.
+- relative order of scripts is maintained: scripts that go first in the document, execute first.

-As a side-effect, module scripts always see HTML elements below them.
+As a side-effect, module scripts always "see" the fully loaded HTML-page, including HTML elements below them.

 For instance: